akauppi/firebase-ci-builder/README.md

 i.e. for keeping a single 500MB image, it's ~0,01 € / month.

 It is good to occasionally remove unneeded files from the Container Registry.
 The author would simply delete the whole contents of the bucket and re-push the images required.

+>Note: Firebase GitHub Issues somewhere states that images should be removed in the Container Registry, not the Cloud Storage bucket.

 ## Using the image